 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Geistown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Geistown is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Geistown who work in office and administrative support (12.96%), sales jobs (11.13%), and management occupations (10.13%).

-Geistown is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Geistown doesn't have a public transportation system that people use for their commute.

-The overall education level of Geistown is somewhat higher than in the average US city of 21.84%: 28.07% of adults 25 and older in the borough have at least a bachelor's degree.
+The percentage of people in Geistown who are college-educated is somewhat higher than the average US community of 21.84%: 28.07% of adults in Geistown have at least a bachelor's degree.

 The per capita income in Geistown in 2022 was $37,579, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $150,316 for a family of four.
 However, Geistown contains both very wealthy and poor people as well.